Ch. 1: Temperature and Humidity Control in the Pharmaceutical Industry

 Ch.
-3: How Phase Change Material Impacts Your Pharmaceuticals
+3: Pharmaceuticals and Phase Change Material (PCM)

-You might be surprised how big of a role temperature control and regulation play in your life.
+How big of a role temperature control and regulation play in your life might surprise you.
 After all, you want your produce fresh, your flowers blooming and your chocolate melting only in your mouth, right?
-Those items require special handling and storage all through the process to maintain stable temperatures.
+In order to maintain stable temperatures, those types of products require special handling and storage all through the process.

-Standard shipping procedures are complicated enough with industry standard regulations and required documentation.
-Now, throw in items that need temperature protection and you get a whole checklist of rules to meet.
+Industry-standard regulations and required documentation complicate standard shipping procedures to a high degree.
+Once you throw in all the items that require temperature protection and you get a whole checklist of rules to meet.

 That’s what makes phase change materials so important.